Apicectomy

 - We have extensive experience in endodontics (assessing dental pain and specialising in root canal treatment) and apical surgery with an in-house endodontist and oral surgeons available to consult.

-- If we have undertaken your initial root canal treatment or root canal re-treatment, we will already have extensive knowledge of your oral health, the original treatment plan and be best placed to perform your root treatment.
+- If we have undertaken your initial root canal treatment or root canal re-treatment, we will already have extensive knowledge of your oral health, and the original treatment plan and be best placed to perform your root treatment.

 - We pride ourselves on offering evidence-based dentistry with a person-centred approach.